Vision Hopfield Memory Networks for Image Recognition: Introduction

 \section{Introduction}

-The foundation models in computer vision have experienced significant changes in recent years.
+Vision backbones have experienced significant changes in recent years.
 Starting with AlexNet \citep{krizhevsky2012alexnet} and its revolutionary performance, convolutional neural networks (CNNs) attracted the attention of researchers, leading to the design of advanced architectures such as VGG \citep{simonyan2015vgg} and ResNet \citep{he2016resnet}.
 Subsequently, the evolution of network architectures in natural language processing, particularly the Transformer \citep{vaswani2017attention}, gave rise to its vision counterpart, the Vision Transformer (ViT) \citep{dosovitskiy2020vit}, which achieved promising results on computer vision benchmarks.
-More importantly, the Transformer family established a strong connection between natural language processing and computer vision, unifying the modeling paradigm for both vision and language.
-Building on this trend, a variety of alternative architectures have been proposed, such as MLP-Mixer \citep{tolstikhin2021mlpmixer}, MetaFormer \citep{yu2022metaformer}, and more recently, state-space models like Vision Mamba (Vim) \citep{zhu2024visionmamba}, further enriching the landscape of foundation models for vision.
+Building on this trend, a variety of alternative architectures have been proposed, such as MLP-Mixer \citep{tolstikhin2021mlpmixer}, MetaFormer \citep{yu2022metaformer}, and more recently, state-space models like Vision Mamba (Vim) \citep{zhu2024visionmamba}, further enriching the landscape of vision backbones.

 However, these models do not fundamentally address some of the long-standing challenges in deep learning.
 Specifically, they are not data-efficient and usually require large-scale datasets for training.
 Moreover, they lack biological plausibility, as their learning mechanisms differ substantially from how the human brain operates.
 In terms of data efficiency, current models rely heavily on extensive supervised training and large annotated datasets, which limit their applicability in domains where data collection is time-consuming or even infeasible.
 In contrast, humans are able to learn robust concepts from very limited examples, pinpointing the gap between artificial and natural learning.
 As for biological plausibility, deep learning architectures and optimization methods are largely engineered for computational convenience rather than grounded in neuroscience.
 For example, the conventional feedforward architecture overlooks key properties of the human brain, such as associative memory retrieval \citep{ramsauer2021hopfield} and predictive error correction \citep{rao1999predictive,friston2005theory}.